 1. (1) Israel’s sorrow at facing the choice between faith and unbelief.

 So all the congregation lifted up their voices and cried, and the people wept that night.

-c.
-And the people wept that night: So here, Israel stood barely a year out of Egypt, on the threshold of the Promised Land.
-Over the first ten chapters of Numbers they had been fully prepared to walk as Promised Land people – they had been ordered and organized; cleansed and purified; set apart and blessed; taught how to give and how to function as priests; had been made to remember judgment spared and deliverance brought; and had been given God’s presence as a guide and the tools needed to lead the people.
+i.
+This shows the great tragedy of unbelief.
+Less than two years out of Egypt, Israel here stood on the threshold of the Promised Land.
+Over the first ten chapters of Numbers Israel was fully prepared to live and go forth as Promised Land people.
+They had been ordered and organized; cleansed and purified; set apart and blessed; taught how to give and how to function as priests.
+In that period, Israel was made to remember judgment spared and deliverance brought; and they were given God’s presence as a guide, and the tools needed to lead the people.
 Yet, unbelief prevented this otherwise prepared people to receive God’s promises.